-The project team will utilize Council's decision on the June Alternatives to move forward with supplemental scope tasks as summarized above and described in Attachment 1.
-Staff will return to a Fall 2021 Council meeting to report out on the results of the Fiscal Impacts and Community Benefits Analysis and request Council direction for the next phases of the project.
-The revised project schedule anticipates Council deciding on a Preferred Plan Direction, and issuance of a Final Supplemental Environmental Impact Statement (FEIS) by the end of 2021.
+Staff will present the Planning Commission Recommendation to City Council at their June 15 meeting.
+The project team will utilize Council's decision on the June Alternatives to move forward with supplemental scope tasks as summarized above, and described in Attachment 1.
+Staff will return to Fall 2021 Commission and Council meetings to report out on the results of the Fiscal Impacts and Community Benefits Analysis and request Commission and Council direction for the next phases of the project.
+The revised project schedule anticipates Planning Commission recommending, and Council deciding on, a Preferred Plan Direction, and issuance of a Final Supplemental Environmental Impact Statement (FEIS) by the end of 2021.
 Work on the final Station Area Plan will begin in 2022.